-- Cortland apple
+- 1. Cortland apple

-- Golden Delicious apple 2.
+- 2. Golden Delicious apple

 - 3. Red Delicious apple

-- Jonathon apple 4.
+- 4. Jonathan apple

-- McIntosh apple 5.
+- 5. McIntosh apple

-- Apple any other variety correctly 6. identified
+- 6. Apple any other variety correctly identified

-- 7. Crab apple - correctly identified - 5
+- 7. Crab apple correctly identified 5

-- Plum any variety correctly identified 5 8.
+- 8. Plum any variety correctly identified 5

-- Pear correctly identified 4
+- 9. Pear correctly identified 4

-- 10. Grapes - 1 bunch 11.
-Hickory Nuts - 5
+- 10. Grapes 1 bunch

+- 11. Hickory Nuts 5

-- Butternuts 5 12.
+- 12. Butternuts 5

-- Walnuts-513.
+- 13. Walnuts 5

-- Raspberry 1/2 pint 14
+- 14. Raspberry 1⁄2 pint

-- Currant 1⁄2 pint
+- 15. Currant 1/2 pint

-- Any other berry 1⁄2 pint correctly identified
+- 16. Any other berry 1⁄2 pint correctly identified

-DEPARTMENT 015 - FLOWERS AND HOUSEPLANTS
+DEPARTMENT 015 - FLOWERS & HOUSEPLANTS

-Entries must be made by July 31 of exhibit year.
 Exhibits shall furnish their own containers.
 No artificial flowers.
 All flowers entered must be locally grown, not florist material.
 Flower colors may not be altered.
 Liquor and soda containers will not be allowed.
-Exhibitors are limited to a maximum of twenty

-(20) entries in Department 015.
+Exhibitors are limited to a maximum of twenty (20) entries in Department 015.
 If more than 20 Department 015 entries are listed on entry blank, only the first 20 will be entered into the computer.
 The remaining entries will not be accepted.

 However, the exhibitor is only allowed to bring 15 exhibits to the fair to be judged.

-All classes will be judged face-to-face on Thursday before the fair 4:00-8:00 pm.
+All classes will be judged face-to-face on Thursday before the fair, 4:00-8:00 pm.

-Calumet County Master Gardeners will present a \$15.00 cash award to an outstanding youth exhibitor in each of the following areas:
+Garden Gladiators will present a \$15.00 cash award to an outstanding youth exhibitor in each of the following areas:

-- Flowers

-- Houseplants

-- Plant Crafts
+- Flowers - Houseplants - Plant Crafts

-To be eligible for the Flowers Award, the youth must exhibit 5 or more entries in the cut flowers, bouquets, and/or flower arrangement categories.
-To be eligible for the House Plant Award, the youth must exhibit 5 or more entries in the House Plant
+To be eligible for the Flowers Award, the youth must exhibit 5 or more entries in the cut flowers, boquets, and/or flower arrangement categories.

+To be eligible for the House Plant Award, the youth must exhibit 5 or more entries in the House Plant category.

-To be eligible for the Plant Craft Award, the youth must exhibit 3 or more entries in the Plant Craft
+To be eligible for the Plant Craft Award, the youth must exhibit 3 or more entries in the Plant Craft category.